gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceOnboardingControlPolicy.md

 For more information about the Azure AD PowerShell cmdlets, see [Azure Active Directory PowerShell](https://docs.microsoft.com/powershell/azure/overview?view=azureadps-2.0).

-Note: This cmdlet does not stop users from consuming protected content or prevent administrators from configuring services for Azure Information Protection service (for example, Exchange Online transport rules, SharePoint protected libraries, Windows Server FCI).
-Instead, it is designed for user applications such as Office, so that users do not see the options or templates to use Azure Information Protection service.
+Note: This cmdlet does not stop users from consuming protected content or prevent administrators from configuring services for Azure Information Protection (for example, Exchange Online mail flow rules or SharePoint protected libraries).
+Instead, it is designed for user applications such as Office, so that users do not see the options or templates to use Azure Information Protection.

 ## EXAMPLES

-### Example 1: Restrict Azure Information Protection service to users who have a license and are members of a specified group
+### Example 1: Restrict Azure Information Protection to users who have a license and are members of a specified group
 ```
 PS C:\> Set-AipServiceOnboardingControlPolicy -UseAIPServiceUserLicense $True -SecurityGroupObjectId "fba99fed-32a0-44e0-b032-37b419009501" -Scope All
 ```

-This command configures the Azure Information Protection service to allow only users who have a license to use Azure Information Protection service to protect content.
+This command configures Azure Information Protection to allow only users who have an Azure Rights Management license to use Azure Information Protection to protect content.
 Further, the command requires users to be members of the security group with the specified object ID.
 The restriction applies to Windows clients and mobile devices.

-### Example 2: Restrict Azure Information Protection service to users who are members of a specified group
+### Example 2: Restrict Azure Information Protection to users who are members of a specified group
 ```
 PS C:\> Set-AipServiceOnboardingControlPolicy -UseAIPServiceUserLicense $False -SecurityGroupObjectId "fba99fed-32a0-44e0-b032-37b419009501" -Scope All
 ```

-This command allows only users that are members of the security group with the specified object ID to protect content by using Azure Information Protection service.
+This command allows only users that are members of the security group with the specified object ID to protect content by using Azure Information Protection.
 The command applies to Windows clients and mobile devices.

-### Example 3: Restrict Azure Information Protection service to users who have a license
+### Example 3: Restrict Azure Information Protection to users who have an Azure Rights Management license
 ```
 PS C:\> Set-AipServiceOnboardingControlPolicy -UseAIPServiceUserLicense $True -Scope All
 ```

-This command allows only users who have a license assigned to protect content by using Azure Information Protection service.
+This command allows only users who have an Azure Rights Management license assigned to protect content by using Azure Information Protection.
 The command applies to Windows clients and mobile devices.

-### Example 4: Do not restrict Azure Information Protection service for users
+### Example 4: Do not restrict Azure Information Protection for users
 ```
 PS C:\> Set-AipServiceOnboardingControlPolicy -UseAIPServiceUserLicense $False -Scope All
 ```

-This command allows all users to protect content by using Azure Information Protection service.
+This command allows all users to protect content by using Azure Information Protection.
 The command applies to Windows clients and mobile devices.

 ## PARAMETERS